 When you trade stocks in the traditional way (“buy low and sell high”), the maximum amount that you can lose is your initial investment.
-However, when short-selling, your losses are theoretically unlimited, since the higher the stock price goes, the more you could lose.
-All short sale orders must be executed through a margin account.
+However, when short selling stocks, your losses are theoretically unlimited, since the higher the stock price goes, the more you could lose.
 You will be charged interest only on the shares you borrow, and you can short the shares as long as you meet the minimum margin requirement for the security.
+Review the short selling example below.

 Example of Short Selling: